-- Thermally uprate the YPS-WGL/MOE 66kV line between YPS and the tee point. - Reconductor the YPS-WGL/MOE 66kV line between YPS and the tee point. - Contract network support via embedded generation connected to WGL or MOE, to offset demand during risk periods. - Contract for network support via demand management, to reduce demand during supply risk periods
+- Thermally uprate the YPS-WGL/MOE 66kV line between YPS and the tee point. - Reconductor the YPS-WGL/MOE 66kV line between YPS and the tee point. - Contract network support via embedded generation connected to WGL or MOE, to offset demand during risk periods. - Contract for network support via demand management, to reduce demand during supply risk periods.

-6.1.8 Radial 66 kV lines
+6.1.7 Radial 66 kV lines

-AusNet Services has nine zone substations, including Barnawartha (BWA), Cann River (CNR), Clover Flat (CF), Lang Lang (LLG), Mansfield (MSD), Merrijig (MJG), Mount Beauty (MBY), Newmerella (NLA) and Phillip Island (PHI), which are supplied via single radial 66 kV lines.
+AusNet Services has ten zone substations, including Barnawartha (BWA), Cann River (CNR), Clover Flat (CF), Lang Lang (LLG), Mansfield (MSD), Merrijig (MJG), Mount Beauty (MBY), Newmerella (NLA), Phillip Island (PHI) and Rowville (RVE), which are supplied via single radial 66 kV lines.
 All of these lines have sufficient capacity over the next five years to supply the forecast demand, however all customers supplied from these zone substations face outages whenever the 66 kV supply line has an outage.
 Reinforcing these radial 66 kV networks with the construction of a second 66 kV line depends on the reliability performance of the existing radial 66 kV line, and the resultant expected unserved energy.

-In each of the nine cases, AusNet Services' planning criteria shows that it is not currently economic to duplicate the 66 kV line.
-While 66 kV line duplication is not economic, we are open to network support and other innovative options to mitigate the supply risks.
+In each of the ten cases, AusNet Services' planning criteria shows that it is not currently economic to duplicate the 66 kV line.
+While 66 kV line duplication is not economic, AusNet Services is open to network support and other innovative options to mitigate the supply risks.

-To support the NLA and CNR radial 66 kV network, AusNet Services is installing a large-scale battery to be known as Mallacoota Area Grid Storage (MAGS).
+To support the NLA and CNR radial 66 kV network, AusNet Services has installed a battery energy storage system known as the Mallacoota Area Grid Storage (MAGS).
 MAGS is an innovative project that is expected to improve power reliability in Mallacoota by around 90 per cent.
-The project involves the establishment of a power storage facility, made up of a large-scale battery, generator, and associated equipment, connected to the AusNet network in Mallacoota.
+The project involved the establishment of a power storage facility made up of a large-scale battery, generator and associated equipment, connected to the AusNet network in Mallacoota.

-The heart of MAGS is a lithium ion battery array with a total storage capacity of 1 MWh.
-The MAGS battery will be charged from the grid and will then feed power back into the grid during local outages.
-The facility will be located at the East Gippsland water treatment plant, just outside the Mallacoota township.
+The heart of MAGS is a lithium-ion battery system with a total storage capacity of 1 MW / 1 MWh.
+The MAGS battery is charged from the grid and will feed power back into the grid during local outages, in parallel with its 1 MW diesel generator.
+The facility is located at the East Gippsland Water treatment plant, just outside the Mallacoota township.